 Primary source documents include:

-- Autobiographies and memoirs as personal reflections of the witness, but written at a later date.
-Note: These items may also exhibit distortion created by personal bias or poor memory.
+Autobiographies and memoirs are personal reflections of the witness, but written at a later date.
+Note: These items may also exhibit distortion created by personal bias or poor memory

-- Audio recordings of interviews with historical witnesses, such as interviews with American who were former slaves, is available at Library of Congress: American Memory or holocaust survivors at Voices
+Audio recordings of interviews with historical witnesses, such as interviews with Americans who were former slaves, is available at Library of Congress: American Memory or holocaust survivors at Voices

 Primary sources may be available in a variety of formats, including the original document, a digital or microform copy, or a printed copy.
 Primary source research may be conducted by physically visitng an archive or government repository and handling the primary source documents with your hands, but much primary source research can be conducted via the Internet.
 Many archives have digitized their holdings and make them available online.
 One example is Miller Center's Presidential Recordings which provides access to over 5,000 hours of recordings of meetings and phone conversations of 6 presidents from 1940 to 1973.
 Additionally, many primary source documents have been digitized by Yale University as part of its Avalon Project.